ascherj/humanity/src/pages/blog/2021-01-22-my-fav-8-vegan-youtubers.md

 I like to get inspired by her thrifting ideas, gift ideas, morning routines, or simple vegan meals.

-This channel is definitely less cooking/meal based so skip over it if that is your main focus.
+This channel is definitely less cooking/meal-based so skip over it if that is your main focus.
 I would suggest this more for younger, college-aged vegans.
 I know a lot of people around that age may not understand why you are on a vegan journey so it is nice to be able to relate and see there are lots of people your age like you!
 Plus she just seems like such a genuine person!

 8. [Edgy Veg](https://www.youtube.com/user/stillcurrentstudios)